StackStorm/st2docs/docs/source/reference/monitoring.rst

 MongoDB
 -------

-.. todo:: Confirm that these are the right queues to monitor MongoDB

 MongoDB holds state for all currently scheduled and running actions.
 Use these queries to monitor current numbers:

 * Scheduled actions: ``db.live_action_d_b.find({"status":"scheduled"})``